deel-ai/LARD/README.md

         <img src="docs/assets/logo-DEEL.png" height="60px" alt="logo-DEEL">
     </a>
 </div>

-This project received funding from the French ”Investing for the Future – PIA3” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
+This project is a joint work from ONERA and DEEL.
+It received funding from the French ”Investing for the Future – PIA3” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).

 ## 🗞️ Citation
 _To be published_